bitranox/lib_travis/README.rst

             retry the command n times, default = 3 sleep
-            sleep for n seconds between the commands, default = 30 quote
+            sleep for n seconds between the commands, default = 30 banner
-            use shlex.quote for automatic quoting of shell commands, default=False banner
             if to use banner for run/success or just colored lines.
             Errors will be always shown as banner